 This Shiny App is designed to ease its users first contact with Bayesian statistical inference.
 By "pointing and clicking", the user can analyze the IQ-example as has been used in the easy-to-go introduction to Bayesian inference of van de Schoot et al. (2013).
-All program code needed to reproduce the app can be found at the Open Science Framework.

 New in Version 2